-- 53. In addition to the transmission charges, the petitioner shall be entitled to other charges like Development Surcharge, income tax, incentive, surcharge and other cess and taxes in accordance with the notification dated 26.3.2001 subject to directions if any, of the superior courts.
+- 55. The difference between the petitioner's claim and the transmission charges being allowed for different elements is primarily on account of difference in the capital cost considered. - 56.
+In addition to the transmission charges, the petitioner shall be entitled to other charges like income tax, incentive and other cess and taxes in accordance with the notification dated 26.3.2001 subject to directions if any, of the superior courts.
 The petitioner shall also be entitled to recovery of filing fee of Rs 2 lakh, which shall be recovered from the respondents in five monthly installments of Rupees forty thousand each and shall be shared by the respondents in the same ratio as other transmission charges.
-This is subject to confirmation that the amount is not already included in the O&M charges. - 54.
-The petitioner is already billing the respondents on provisional basis in accordance with the Commission's notification dated 4.4.2001 as extended from time to time.
+This is subject to confirmation that the amount is not already included in O&M charges. - 57.
+The petitioner is already billing the respondents on provisional basis in accordance with the Commission's interim orders.
 The provisional billing of tariff shall be adjusted in the light of final tariff now approved by us.

-55. The transmission charges approved by us shall be included in the regional transmission tariff for Northern Region and shall be shared by the respondents in accordance with the notification dated 26.3.2001.
+58. The transmission charges approved by us shall be included in the regional transmission tariff for Northern Region and shall be shared by the respondents in accordance with the notification dated 26.3.2001.

-56. This order disposes of Petition No. 89/2001.
+59. This order disposes of Petition No. 116/2002.

-Sd/-(K.N.
-SINHA) MEMBER Sd/-(G.S.
-RAJAMANI) MEMBER Sd/-(ASHOK BASU) CHAIRMAN
+Sd/-(BHANU BHUSHAN) MEMBER Sd/-(K.N.
+SINHA) MEMBER

-New Delhi dated the 31st July 2003
+New Delhi dated the 23rd March 2005